 With a family attorney representing your best interests, you can determine whether it is in your child’s best interests to seek sole or joint custody, and what a fair custody plan or visitation schedule will look like.

-Contact Charlotte Christian Law to Discuss Your Custody Case
+Contact The Law Offices of Charlotte Christian and Associates to Discuss Your Custody Case

-With decades of experience in Alabama family law, the legal team at Charlotte Christian Law is prepared to help you through every aspect of your child custody case.
+With decades of experience in Alabama family law, the legal team at The Law Offices of Charlotte Christian and Associates is prepared to help you through every aspect of your child custody case.
 Our dedicated custody lawyers will help you build a strong case for physical or legal custody and negotiate the terms of the custodial agreement on your behalf.